shakfu/smlx/README.md

 # smlx

 Experiments with [mlx-c](https://github.com/ml-explore/mlx-c): a small C implementation of Llama / Qwen generate loops, verified bit-exact against `mlx_lm.generate`, with a fully self-contained text-chat binary (no Python).

+It produces `smlx`, a 26MB (unstripped), 21MB (stripped), executable which uses mlx-c and a builtin tokenizer to chat/prompt Llama 3.x to Qwen2/3 mlx models.

 ## Status